NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/request-rate.md

 title: Request rate calculation
 weight: 12
 meta:
-  title: How Cloudflare determines the request rate
+  title: How Khulnasoft determines the request rate
 ---

-# How Cloudflare determines the request rate
+# How Khulnasoft determines the request rate

-Cloudflare keeps separate rate counters for rate limiting rules for each value combination of the rule characteristics.
+Khulnasoft keeps separate rate counters for rate limiting rules for each value combination of the rule characteristics.

 Consider a rule configured with the following characteristics: